ordo-pink/ordo/lib/maoka/readme.md

 things:

 1. It creates DOM structure of your component
-2. It appends a `MutationObserver` to the root element that keeps track of unmounted nodes and calls their `on_unmount` callbacks if they are present
+2. It appends a `MutationObserver` to the root element that keeps track of unmounted nodes and calls their `onunmount` callbacks if they are present

-If you don't want a `MutationObserver` in your code, you can reimplement `render_dom` manually from scratch - but you'll need to track and call `on_unmount`s or not use them at all.
+If you don't want a `MutationObserver` in your code, you can reimplement `render_dom` manually from scratch - but you'll need to track and call `onunmount`s or not use them at all.

 In fact, you can render your root Maoka component as simply as: